vshulga/libtextgen/README.md

 ### Overview

 The libtextgen project develops a portable, efficient C++14 library that can generate texts using Markov chain algorithm.
 It uses [curl](https://curl.haxx.se) command line tool for text downloading.
-The library was successfully built/tested with Visual Studio 14, GCC 7.5.0, Clang 11.0.0 for x86_64 platform.
+The library was successfully built/tested with Visual Studio 14, Visual Studio 16, GCC 6.3.0, GCC 7.5.0, Clang 11.0.0 for x86_64 platform.

 ### Getting the Source Code and Building/Testing libtextgen